Japanese Hair Straightening: Everything You Need to Know

 Imagine having razor-straight hair no matter the conditions.
 Picture yourself with silky, straight locks on the most humid day — in the Florida wetlands.
 Think of hair that makes even Demi Moore jealous.

-A Magic Wand for Your Unruly Locks: The Japanese Straightening Process
+A Magic Wand for Your Unruly Locks: The Japanese Hair Straightening Process

-Also called thermal conditioning, Japanese straightening can permanently straighten loose, medium, and bulky curls.
+Also called thermal conditioning, Japanese Hair Straightening can permanently straighten loose, medium, and bulky curls.
 Kinky curls don’t respond so well — sorry, Carrot Top.

 The process begins with a stylist soaking your tresses in a solution.
 Those chemicals snap the bonds that give your hair that frustratingly curly, wavy, or frizzy look.